ShowShark Server Features

 • Album browsing: My Albums, Shared Albums, Smart Albums

-• Pagination for large albums (offset/limit)
+• Pagination for large albums

-• Album search with case-insensitive substring matching (in-memory for Smart Albums)
+• Album search with case-insensitive matching

 • High-quality image fetching with iCloud network access

-• Video export to temporary directory with hash-based filenames
+• Video export to temporary directory

 • EXIF metadata extraction: date taken, GPS coordinates